FAANG/dcc-bulk-data-downloader/README.md

 1. Run the python script using below command, with appropriate parameter values.

 ```
-python downloader.py --user "admin" --study_id "PRJEB43235" --download_location "/home/user"
+python downloader.py --mode "private" --study_id "PRJEB43235" --download_location "/home/user"
 ```

-* `--user` (Required) Username for private portal (`eg : "admin"`)
+* `--mode` (Required) provide value `"public"` or  `"private"` depending on the study of interest
 * `--study_id` (Required) Accession of the study for which you wish to download files (`eg : "PRJEB43235"`)
 * `--download_location` (Optional) The local path where you want to download the files (`eg: "/home/user"`).
 The files will be downloaded within a directory having the same name as the study_id.

-2. You will be prompted for a password.
-Please enter the password corresponding to the `user` in the previous command to begin the download.
+2. When running in `private` mode, you will be prompted for a username and password.
+Please enter your private portal credentials to begin the download.

 ## 2. Using Docker Container